YunoHost/doc/contribute.md

 <span class="glyphicon glyphicon-heart"></span>&nbsp;&nbsp; Spread the word
 </div>
 <div class="col col-md-8" markdown="1">
 Talk about software freedom, self-hosting and YunoHost to your relatives and at your work.
-We rely on datalove evangelists like you <3
+We rely on <a href="http://datalove.me/" target="_blank">Datalove</a> evangelists like you <3
 </div>
 </div>